Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Mock double white dwarf population

 \subsection{Initial population}

 The progenitor zero age main sequence population is assembled through a Monte Carlo technique.
 The mass of the primary stars -- the most massive in each pair -- is sampled from the initial mass function of \citet{KroupaIMF} between 0.95 - 10\,M$_\odot$, where the lower limit represents the minimum mass for an (isolated) star to reach the white dwarf stage in a Hubble time.
 The mass of the secondary star is drawn uniformly between 0.08\,M$_\odot$ and the mass of the primary \citep{Raghavan2010,Duchene2013}.
 Initial binaries' semi-major axes are drawn from a log-uniform distribution extending up to $10^6\,$R$_\odot$ \citep{Abt1983,Raghavan2010,Duchene2013}.
 Orbit eccentricities are sampled from a thermal distribution \citep{Heggie1975}.
 The metallicity of the progenitor population is set to the Solar value, while the initial binary fraction is assumed to be of 50 per cent.
 Here we neglect a potential correlation between metallicity and initial binary fraction.
 Electromagnetic observations of close ($\lesssim$ 10\,au) low-mass binaries in the Solar neighborhood hint at a possible anti-correlation of binary fraction with metallicity \citep[][and references therein]{Bad18, Elb19, Moe19}. \citet{thi21} showed that, when implementing this anti-correlation in the binary population synthesis models for \textit{LISA}, the size of the population may decrease noticeably.
-We note that, practically, the initial binary fraction represents a normalization factor and, if desired, it can be accounted for in the post-processing.
+We note that, in this work, we will neglect the degeneracy effects of the initial binary fraction to the total Galactic stellar mass (see~\cref{sec:Mass_impact}).
+However, in practice, the initial binary fraction represents a normalization factor and, if desired, the results can be re-scaled accordingly in the post-processing, or considered as a prior from electromagnetic observations~\citep{Duchene2013,Bad18,belokurov2020, Korol2020,maozhallakoun,napi}.